 Highly prized, scholarships are awarded to children in recognition of proven talent and leadership from Year 3 entry onwards.

-Scholarships exist to recognise distinctive academic ability or special talent in Art, Music, or Sports, with scholars expected to provide the school with intellectual and cultural leadership to inspire its community.
+Scholarships exist to recognise distinctive academic ability or special talent in Art or Music with scholars expected to provide the school with intellectual and cultural leadership to inspire its community.

 Scholarships are merit awards and involve the reduction in fees by a percentage (see below).
 Tenure of any award depends upon continued high standards and progression during a child’s time at Beeston.